Top reasons for cart abandonment and how to address them

-In 2021, almost 70% of digital shopping carts were abandoned before purchase, demonstrating the disconnect between attracting and converting customers.
-In addition, Forrester's research suggests that online businesses lose up to $18 billion in sales revenue annually.
+As of 2024, over 70% of all online shopping carts are abandoned before purchase, illustrating the disconnect between attracting and converting customers.
+This widespread issue contributes to an estimated $18 billion in lost sales revenue annually.

-Cart abandonment is a challenge businesses grapple with daily, and it’s impossible to mitigate entirely.
-We cannot control customers who are digitally window shopping, comparing prices, or even wanting to purchase but have an unexpected financial commitment elsewhere.
-But we can try to understand the reasons behind cart abandonment so steps can be taken to minimize it.
+While cart abandonment can’t be eliminated, understanding its causes is key to minimizing its impact.
+We can’t control customers who are digitally window shopping, comparing prices, or even wanting to purchase but have an unexpected financial commitment elsewhere.

 In this article, we’ll explore the most common reasons for cart abandonment and the strategies you can use to address them.